 Just how gorgeous are the sleeve designs for Peter Owen Modern Classics?
-So gorgeous they can use pictures of a bespectacled middle-aged Japanese author on the front cover, with the colour scheme and layout instantly making it a thing of beauty, something you want to own.
+So gorgeous they can use pictures of a bespectacled middle-aged Japanese author on the front cover, with the colour scheme and layout instantly making it a thing of beauty.

 Like Greene, Endo’s work is often deeply rooted within his Catholic faith.
 In particular, reflecting the difficult time Christianity has fond in gaining acceptance within Japan.
-A subject he tackled brilliantly in his masterpiece Silence – a book of such genius that even a committed agnostic as myself could enjoy it all the more, the further it dipped into theological waters.
+It’s a subject he tackled brilliantly in his masterpiece, Silence – a book of such genius that even a committed agnostic as myself could enjoy it all the more, the further it dipped into theological waters.

 Simple Gaston was constitutionally incapable of harbouring resentment or hated towards anyone.
 Even when a child, no matter what trick his companions played on him or how cruelly they treated him, he was of such a temperament that he could not hate his persecutors.
 To hate was for him the most odious of tasks.
 Instead, he was quickly moved to trust in the goodwill and friendship of others, or at least to want to trust in them.